neubifx/Battflow/README.md

 ### Output fields populated by Battflow

-1. Solvation statistics
+1. Molecular dynamics transport and solvation properties

-The field `solvation_statistics` will be filled with:
+The field `simulation_data` will be filled with:

+- Diffusion coefficients,
+- Transference number,
-- the three most common solvation structures,
+- The three most common solvation structures,
-- their Cartesian coordinates (XYZ format),
+- Their Cartesian coordinates (XYZ format),
-- DFT energy,
-- HOMO,
-- LUMO,
-- HOMO–LUMO gap,
-- binding energy of the Li cluster.
+- Coordination number for the solvated ion,
+- Pairing percentage for the solvated ion

 2. DFT energies of individual components